justynazander/SmartEmergencyResponse/README.md

 SERS on YouTube: https://www.youtube.com/watch?v=oofHMaEWwP8

 Products used in SERS:

 1. MATLAB

 2. Simulink

 3. Stateflow

 4. Aerospace Blockset used in coordinate transformations in the mission planning phase and for visualizing the vehicle orientation during design and test.

 5. Real-Time Windows Target used for real time control of the AR.Drone directly from Simulink.

 6. Optimization Toolbox used for the emergency response mission optimization and for determining the waypoints for the fleet of vehicles.

 7. Bioinformatics Toolbox used for dynamic optimization.

 8. Mapping Toolbox used for reading the map shapefiles and pulling in the satellite images.

 9. Image Acquisition Toolbox used for face detection of the videostream from the AR.Drone.

-Special features used in SERS:
-1. hg2 (open MATLAB using: matlab.exe -hgVersion 2)
-2. MILP optimization
-3. emulation of multiple threads
-4. "For Each" block in Simulink model
-5. MATLAB 14a, 32 bits

 SERS team member organizations:
 BluHaptics,